dwrobel/flatcam/README.md

 25.03.2019

 - in the TCL completer if the word is already complete don't add it again but add a space
+- added all the TCL keywords in the completer keyword list

 22.03.2019